612943810/email-spam-model/README.md

 # email-spam-model
-Dis model detects spam in emails.
+This model detects spam in emails.